Modelland

 Modelland is a young adult novel written by model Tyra Banks and ghostwriter Michael Salort, published in 2011.

 Plot summary

-A young, awkward-looking girl by the name of Tookie De La Crème is invited to attend the legendary boarding school Modelland for a chance to join the Intoxibellas, the most celebrated models in all the world.
+A young, awkward-looking girl by the name of Tookie De La Crème is kidnapped, and forced to attend the legendary boarding school Modelland for a chance to join the Intoxibellas, the most celebrated models in all the world.
 Along the way she meets a plus-sized girl named Dylan, a 4 ft 7 in girl named Shiraz, and an albino girl named Piper.
 Together they form a strong bond as they face the trials and tribulations of Modelland and endeavor to find the truth about why they were all accepted to it...and why a mysterious impostor seems to want nothing more than for them to be gone.